 What Can WIC Do for You?

 WIC can help with breastfeeding.
 WIC provides breastfeeding information, counseling, and a link to other WIC moms who have successfully breastfed their babies.
 WIC can also supply breast pumps for moms.

 WIC can help you find medical help for you and your family.
 You can also learn about other services in the community that might help you.

 WIC can save you money on your food budget.
 WIC gives you or your child monthly benefits for healthy foods.
 Women and children can purchase food worth an average of $75 a month.
 WIC benefits are redeemed at local stores that are WIC approved.

 When and How Do You Apply for WIC?

-Call or email WIC as soon as you are pregnant, or at any time during your pregnancy, or if you have children under the age of five.
+Call or email WIC as soon as you are pregnant, or at any time during your pregnancy, or if you have or care for children under the age of five.

 When you call the WIC office for an appointment, staff will ask you to bring the following: